 One of less than 10 percent of U.S. colleges and universities with a Phi Beta Kappa National Honor Society chapter on campus

 Most popular majors: biology, business, engineering science, English/creative writing, environmental science, government, history, history of art, international affairs, mathematics, psychology, sociology

 Sweet Briar is one of 11 Virginia colleges and universities, and the only women’s college in Virginia, to be named to Forbes’ 2016 list of 300 Best Value Colleges.

-Ranked as a Best Southeastern College and Best Value College by The Princeton Review, as well as one of the Top Colleges in the South, Top 10 Best Women’s Colleges, Top 10 Best Private Colleges in the South, and America’s Most Beautiful Campuses by Forbes
+Ranked as a Best Southeastern College by The Princeton Review, as well as one of the Top Colleges in the South, Top 10 Best Women’s Colleges, Top 10 Best Private Colleges in the South, and America’s Most Beautiful Campuses by Forbes

 Ranked as a Best Bang for the Buck among liberal arts colleges by Washington Monthly and one of the 20 Best College Campuses in the U.S. by Business Insider